-This is a classic spinach dip just like you remember but now made vegan – and way healthier – with a couple of swaps!
-Normally you would use sour cream and mayonnaise to make this dip but I found it to be equally as satisfying and creamy by blending up tofu and zucchini with lots of onion, garlic, and seasonings.
-Try this one for a potluck or as a party dip for the Superbowl!
+This is a classic spinach dip just like you remember!
+But now it’s made vegan – and way healthier – with a couple of swaps!
+Normally you would use sour cream and mayonnaise to make this dip, but I found it to be equally as satisfying and creamy by blending up tofu and zucchini with lots of onion, garlic, and seasonings.
+Try this vegan spinach dip for a potluck or as a party dip for the Superbowl!

 You’ll notice I didn’t add water chestnuts, cause they’re just weird.
 But I know many classic recipes add them and you can too.
 Make this vegan spinach dip your own!
-If you’re down for the crunch, by all means add them in cause you like the crunch or not.
+If you’re down for the crunch, by all means add them in.
 I just can’t do it!
 If you want something hot, try this warm spinach and artichoke dip too.

 vegan spinach dip